vrk-kpa/suomifi-ui-components/src/core/Form/Checkbox/Checkbox.md

 ### Optional input

-By default, all Suomi.fi form inputs are considered required.
-If the input is not required, you can set the `optionalText` prop to mark it as such.
+Suomi.fi inputs are required by default, but can be marked optional using the `optionalText` property.

 ```js
 import { Checkbox, CheckboxGroup } from 'suomifi-ui-components';